na-na-hi/renget/archive/chrprompt2.md

 >IV-Anon: Minor possibility I'd have joined some PMD rp group to see if it filled that niche of creativity i wanted, run into some really skeevy shit with it, and return to swearing off doing that kind of shit again.
 So realistically I'd be probably fucking around in other video games and never have picked back up doing creative art or writing.

 >Ribombee-anon: I’d definitely be living a more boring and lonely life without the guild, that’s for sure.
 I also would’ve never gotten into art like I did after joining this group.
 As for stories, I was already writing stories before the guild, but I kept them to myself (aside from a handful of exceptions).
 The guild gave me more confidence about sharing my writing, and I’m grateful for that.

+>Flareon-anon: I'd have ditched my creative side entirely.
+I hadn't written for fun since I started taking Creative Writing classes in High School, so about 5 years.
+I wasn't making any use of my drawing pad and considered selling it.
+Would've just continued lurking /v/ in my free time